forgi86/sysid-transformers/README.md

 # In-context learning for model-free system identification

-This repository contains the Python code to reproduce the results of the paper *In-context learning for model-free system identification* (in preparation, 2023) by Marco Forgione, Filippo Pura and Dario Piga.
+This repository contains the Python code to reproduce the results of the paper [In-context learning for model-free system identification](http://arxiv.org/abs/2308.13380) by Marco Forgione, Filippo Pura and Dario Piga.